billcui57/code-grind/paradigms/DP.md

 DP is a mindset of partitioning/breaking the input up into subproblems that can either build on top of each other (See longest-increasing-subsequence), or mutually exclusive and much easier to solve on their own and compared (See longest-consecutive-sequence)

 The hardest part of DP is finding that partition.

+When you try DP and find that subproblems are actually more complex than the current problem (given all the partitions that you can think of), then should consider BFS